Kthulhuk/pychan/docs/index.rst

     for thing in c:
         print "Heard:", thing

-You can wait on multiple channels using :func:`chanselect`.
+You can wait on multiple channels using :func:`select`.
 Pass it a list of input channels and another of output channels, and it will return when any of the channels is ready

 .. code-block:: python

     def fan_in(outchan, input1, input2):
         while True:
-            chan, value = chanselect([input1, input2], [])
+            chan, value = select([input1, input2], [])
             if chan == input1:
                 outchan.put("From 1: " + str(value))
             else: